Alexturner2000/Network-Engineering-Vault/OSPF.md

 2. **Regular**
 	A regular area is a simple OSPF area that connects into the backbone area.
 3. **Stub**
+	A stub area is an area that does not recieve route advertisements external to the autonomous system and routing
 1. Totally Stubby
 2. Not-so-stubby